landlord/landlord/README.md

 [Ali Baba also have their own JVM implementation](https://www.youtube.com/watch?v=X4tmr3nhZRg) that could attain Landlord's objectives at a lower and more isolated level.
 So far as I understand, this JVM is not presently open source or publically available.

 [AOT](http://openjdk.java.net/jeps/295) with dead code elimination could also diminish the need for landlord - as the JVM process reduces its memory footprint toward that of native languages such as [Go](https://golang.org/).
-So perhaps landlord has a short lifespan in this regard; doubly important then that the impact of landlord on the programmer is minimal in order to faciliate future migrations to the unknown.
+So perhaps landlord has a short lifespan in this regard; doubly important then that the impact of landlord on the programmer is minimal in order to faciliate potential future migrations.

 ## Why
 JVM programs take up too much resident memory.
 Back in the day of Java 1.1, a minimal JVM application outputting "Hello world" would take about about 4MiB of resident memory.
 Nowadays, the same program in Java 8 takes around 35MiB of resident memory i.e. almost 9 times as much!
 While Java 9's modules and AOT will help reduce the JVM's footprint, there's a lot of commonality between the JRE's of an individual JVM that can be shared.